BitVM/bitvm.github.io/bitvm2.md

 - prover doesn't execute the challenge but simply stops responding

 In this scenario, the deposit is still safe, but the verifier lost their collateral.

+### Limitation: Honest Operator
+The design requires at least one honest operator, otherwise the funds get burned.
+In practice liveness failures can be used to steal funds with a ransom attack.
+(E.g. I will only unfreeze your funds if you pay me a 50% ransom.)